13 Places to Visit in Nairobi + First Visit Tips!

 Credit Card Only.
 Additional fee if you bring your vehicle.

-Even if you have been on safari, if you’re like us and never tire of seeing wildlife in open spaces, you have to experience Nairobi National Park.
+Even if you have been on safari, if you’re like us and never tire of seeing wildlife, you have to experience Nairobi National Park.

 Less than 5 miles from town, it’s a wonderful half-day or day out.
 Imagine watching elephants, giraffes, leopards, and zebras.
 Behind them are 21st-century glass fronted city skyscrapers.
 This is a totally unique Nairobi activity!

 You’re can spot white and black rhinos here!
 So if you don’t manage to do this in Masai Mara, come here and you shouldn’t be disappointed.
-It’s a constant battle to protect these against poaching but the park is making progress!
+We heard it’s a constant battle to protect these against poaching but the park is making progress!

-So, it’s probably easiest to organize a tour that picks you up from your hotel.
+So, it’s definately easiest to organize a tour that picks you up from and returns you directly your hotel.

-Combine Nairobi National Park with the Sheldrick Orphanage Trust as they’re both in the same location of town.
+🎒Our Tip: Combine Nairobi National Park with the Sheldrick Orphanage Trust (#2 below), as they’re both in the same location of town.

 2. David Sheldrick Wildlife Trust (Elephants)